 To address these risks, make sure your IoT security is airtight.
 Every IoT device should have a firewall and security system.

-You should also decide how will manage multiple firewalls.
-You can accomplish this with an in-house IT team, or an MSSP.
-We offer a variety of managed security services that makes it easier for companies to enjoy the benefits of IT security services in Utah.
+You should also decide who will manage multiple firewalls.
+You can accomplish this with an in-house IT team or an MSSP.
+We offer a variety of options that make it easier for companies to enjoy the benefits of IT security services in Utah.

 Patching & Endpoint Protection

 An endpoint is a remote device that communicates with the network.
 Endpoints include devices such as desktops, laptops, servers, and mobile devices.